ghc-proposals/ghc-proposals/proposals/0621-linear-constraints.rst

   bad' = (giveC useC, 0)

-In ``bad``, if the leftmost ``useC`` uses the linear ``C`` from the function signaturev, then ``bad`` would be rejected, it must used the unrestricted ``C`` from ``giveC``.
+In ``bad``, if the leftmost ``useC`` uses the linear ``C`` from the function signature, then ``bad`` would be rejected, it must used the unrestricted ``C`` from ``giveC``.
 But in ``bad'`` it must use the linear ``C`` instead.
 So this would force the leftmost ``useC`` to make a guess.
 Instead we reject both ``bad`` and ``bad'``.